utkarshsrivastava/FrugalClassifier/README.md

 The classifer can also be set of change the Threshold value "T" for each class.

 For instance, Let us consider a simple "hand written numeral classifier".
 The job of this classifier is to identifiy hand-written numerals based on the inspection of some images , each of which have a number written on them along with the digit they represent (eg 7: http://www.urbanthreads.com/productImages/regularSize/UTH4670.jpg )
 Common sense dictates that the classifier is likely to quickly learn numbers such as 8 , 2, 0 and 3.
 However, it would likely confuse 1 with 7 and 4 with 9.
 The frugal-classifier will realize that it is wrongly classifying 1 and 7 and would demand more training data for 1 and 7, or 4 and 9.
 It will try to make a second level classifier that may even use a different learning methodology to classify these numbers.
 It will continue this for each class it doesnt recognize correctly.
-Thus,
+Thus, if level 1 of the classifer recognizes the number to be either 1 or 7, it passes this observation to level 2 classifier. else if, it recognizes the digit to be 4 or 9, it passes the observation to level 3 classifier.
+.
+.
+.
+until all classes are properly classfied
 ```
 //Psuedocode:
 level=0;